maxhbr/LDBcollector/README.md

 (lcmvn/gav->expressions "commons-io" "commons-io" "2.15.0")
 ;=> #{"Apache-2.0"}

-; Note: this looks up and uses only the latest version of the given project (lcmvn/gav->expressions "javax.mail" "mail")
+; Note: this looks up and uses the latest version of the given project (1.5.0-b01 at the time of ; writing), so the results you get may be different to what you see here (lcmvn/gav->expressions "javax.mail" "mail")
 ;=> #{"CDDL-1.1 OR GPL-2.0-only WITH Classpath-exception-2.0"}